Insect Spatial Orientation and Navigation Lab

 RESEARCH INTEREST

-During my postdoc in Basil el Jundi’s lab (NTNU, Trondheim, Norway) I study the orientation behavior of the monarch butterfly (Danaus plexippus).
-By combining behavioral, anatomical, and electrophysiological approaches, I aim to better understand how the butterfly integrates different sensory modalities to stay on course even during their long overwintering migration from North America to Central Mexico.
-I am especially interested in the interaction of the time-compensated sun compass and the magnetic compass of the butterflies.
+As a MSCA postdoctoral fellow in Basil el Jundi’s lab (NTNU Trondheim, Norway) I am studying the migratory behavior of the Monarch butterfly (Danaus plexippus).
+By combining behavioral and electrophysiological approaches, I aim to explore the integration of different sensory cues for migration.
+Specifically, I aim interested in exploring the interaction of the time-compensated sun compass and the magnetic compass in the Monarch butterflies.

 PUBLICATIONS

-• Grob, R.*, Fleischmann, P. N.*, Grübel, K., Wehner, R., and Rössler, W. (2017).
-The Role of celestial compass information in Cataglyphis ants during learning walks and for neuroplasticity in the central complex and mushroom bodies.
-Front.
-Behav.
-Neurosci.
-11:226.
+• Grob R*, Fleischmann PN*, Grübel K, Wehner R, Rössler W (2017) The role of celestial compass information in Cataglyphis ants during learning walks and for neuroplasticity in the central complex and mushroom bodies.
+Front Behav Neurosci 11:226.

 *equal contribution